Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Limitations

-In this paper we demonstrated that popular pretraining text datasets for LLMs contain inherent biases that propagate through training, enabling a classifier trained on original data to effectively classify generated data and, consequently estimate the pretraining mixture proportions.
-We showed that classification is possible under various conditions such as rephrasing and finetuning.
+We used data classification experiments to demonstrate that pretraining text datasets contain inherent fingerprints that propagate through training—even after rephrasing and finetuning.

-However, one case where classification accuracy is degraded is when datasets consist of the same domains but differ solely in their mixture proportions.
-Consider two perfectly distinguishable dataset domains, $\mA$ and $\mB$.
+However, a fundamental limitation of dataset classification arises when datasets share the same sources but differ only in their mixture proportions.
+Consider two perfectly distinguishable dataset sources, $\mA$ and $\mB$.
 Two datasets $\mX$ and $\mY$ are constructed with different mixtures of $\mA$ and $\mB$, where $\mX$ has a higher proportion of $\mA$ than $\mY$, and $\mY$ has a higher proportion of $\mB$ than $\mX$.
 Sequences from $\mA$ in $\mY$ may be misclassified as belonging to $\mX$, since $\mX$ has seen more sequences from $\mA$.
 Similarly, sequences from $\mB$ in $\mX$ are likely to be misclassified as originating from $\mY$.
-This setup highlights how classification becomes unreliable when datasets differ only in domain proportions rather than content or filtering techniques.